hubo1989/Medit/firefox/README.md

 ## 🚀 Quick Start - 3 Steps

-### Step 1: Install App (30 seconds)
+### Step 1: Install Extension (30 seconds)

-**iOS:**
-1. Open App Store
-2. Search "Markdown Viewer"
-3. Tap "Get"
-4. ✅ Installation complete

-**Android:**
-1. Open Google Play Store
+1. Open Firefox browser
+2. Visit Firefox Add-ons Store
-2. Search "Markdown Viewer"
+3. Search "Markdown Viewer"
-3. Tap "Install"
+4. Click "Add to Firefox"
-4. ✅ Installation complete
+5. ✅ Installation complete

-### Step 2: Import Markdown Files (1 minute)
+### Step 2: Use with Local Files (1 minute)

-**Open documents:**
-- Use the file manager to select .md files
-- Or import from cloud storage (iCloud, Google Drive, OneDrive)
-- Or use the app's built-in file browser
+**To open local .md files:**

+1. Open `about:addons` in Firefox
+2. Find Markdown Viewer and click "Preferences" or "Options"
+3. Enable "Allow access to file URLs" if available
+4. ✅ Now you can open local Markdown files with Firefox

+**Alternative:** Drag and drop .md files directly into Firefox window

 **Not needed if:**
 - Only viewing online docs (GitHub, blogs, etc.)